 The article will have many photos of the assembly process — perhaps they will help those who are also planning to buy this chair and want to understand in advance what to expect.

 At the time of writing this article, I have been using the Anda Seat Kaiser 4 V2 XL for about a month.
 This is probably the best time for a review.
-The initial emotions from the purchase have already faded, but you still remember well what was unusual after switching from a regular chair.
+The initial emotions from the purchase have passed, but you still remember well what was unusual after switching from a regular chair.

 And I will probably start with what might surprise you.